Chart Color Schemes

 Iluka - Burns Beach was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Iluka-Burns Beach has a higher cultural diversity than most local areas, with 13.2% of its residents speaking a language other than English at home and 53.2% born overseas.
-Christianity is the predominant religion in Iluka-Burns Beach, comprising 57.0% of the population, compared to 49.6% across Greater Perth.
+Iluka-Burns Beach has a higher cultural diversity than most local areas, with 13.2% of residents speaking a language other than English at home and 53.2% born overseas.
+The predominant religion is Christianity, practiced by 57.0% of the population, compared to 49.6% in Greater Perth.
 The top three ancestry groups are English (36.9%), Australian (16.2%), and Irish (8.6%).

 Frequently Asked Questions - Diversity